openshift-4-compliance/openshift-4-compliance-automation/open-policy-agent/README.md

 [disallowedtags](./trusted-image-sources/disallowedtags) | Ensures that images do not contain a pre-defined tag (by default, the policy disables the `latest` tag) |

 ## Applying Policies
-The policies can be created by applying the `template.yaml` and `contraint.yaml` provided in each policy directory under specific security control.
+The policies can be created by applying  the custom resources defined in the `template.yaml` and `contraint.yaml` files to an OpenShift cluster.
+The files are provided in each policy directory under specific security control.

 For example, applying 'kubeadmin' temporary user removal validation policy